MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog-http-graphapi.md

 ---
 title: "Using Office Graph API (recommended)"
-description: "Connect audit log sync flows to the audit log using an HTTP action and Office 365 Management API in a cloud flow to gather telemetry data (unique users, launches) for apps in Microsoft 365."
+description: "Connect audit log sync flows to the audit log using an graph API action in a cloud flow to gather telemetry data (unique users, launches) for apps in Microsoft 365."
 author: pete-msft

 ms.component: pa-admin